 - You were diagnosed with another sexually transmitted disease

-- You had sex with someone whose sexual history you don't know
+- You had sex with someone who has HIV or whose sexual history you don't know

 Other things can increase your risk of HIV, so ask your doctor how often he thinks you should be tested.

 This is the first test you take to see if you have HIV.
 If the results show you're HIV positive, you'll need a second (follow-up) test to confirm it.

 Two common screening tests are:

 - Antibody test: This is the most common type of HIV screening test.
 It doesn't look for the virus but instead looks for disease-fighting proteins (antibodies) your body makes if you have HIV.
-They can be found in your blood, urine, or fluids.
+They can be found in your blood, urine, or saliva.
 It can take 3 to 12 weeks to make enough antibodies to tell if you have HIV.